The world in 2030 may seem a long way off, but at Capital Group we spend a lot of time thinking about the distant future.

 Renewable energy has historically been perceived as expensive, impractical and unprofitable — but all that is quickly changing.
 Some traditional utilities are already generating more than 30% of their business from renewables and are reaching an inflection point where they are being recognized more as growth companies rather than just staid, old-economy power generators and grid operators.
-The move toward renewables is most pronounced in European utilities, where their governments have set high decarbonization targets.
-For example, the Renewable Energy Directive stipulates that a minimum of 32% of energy in the European Union should come from renewable resources by 2030.
+The move toward renewables is most pronounced in European utilities, including Enel in Italy, E.ON in Germany and Denmark’s Ørsted.
+Their governments have set high decarbonization targets and created incentives for further investment — not only in electricity grids and infrastructure, but also in battery storage and other technologies that could accelerate demand.

 I think in 2030 we will have widely deployed fleets of autonomous electric vehicles operating in most major and many secondary cities around the world.
 Ownership of a personal vehicle will go from being a necessity to a luxury.
 Many people will still have vehicles — just like people ride horses or bicycles for fun.
 But personal vehicles will no longer be necessary as the primary form of transportation for most people in major cities.